 - Remove from heat, garnish with caraway seeds and serve.

-For the roast pumpkin purée:
+For the roasted pumpkin purée:

 - Preheat oven to 375 degrees F.

 - Place the whole pumpkin on a baking sheet lined with aluminum foil and roast for 15 minutes.